tjvantoll/articles/hackster/kid-tracker/article.md

 My kids are a bit young for their own cell phones, and I’m trying to avoid paying for more data plans for as long as possible.
 There are [a whole bunch of commercial kid GPS trackers](https://www.safewise.com/resources/wearable-gps-tracking-devices-for-kids-guide/) available, but virtually all of them also come with a monthly subscription fee.

-All this got me thinking—I’m a software developer, and I work for [a company](https://blues.io/) that makes a [low-cost device with cellular and GPS capabilities](https://blues.io/products/notecard/).
+All this got me thinking—I’m a software developer, and I work for a company ([Blues Wireless](https://blues.io/)) that makes a [low-cost device with cellular and GPS capabilities](https://blues.io/products/notecard/).
 I should be able to build something like this for myself.

 So I did 🙂